Condon Committee: Low memo controversy

-Some later critics of the Committee's work saw little reason to make much of the memo.
+Some later critics of the Committee's work saw little reason to make much of the trick memo.
 Committee member David Saunders wrote that "to present Low as a plotter or conspirator is unfair and hardly accurate."
-Project investigator Roy Craig's later wrote that the memo did not trouble him because Condon had not known of the Low memo for eighteen months and it did not reflect his views.
+Hynek wrote that Low "wanted his university to get the contract...and to convince the university administration that they should take it."
+Project investigator Roy Craig later wrote that the memo did not trouble him because Condon had not known of the Low memo for eighteen months and it did not reflect his views.
 Condon wrote in the Project's Final Report that the memo's description of the Project as emphasizing the "psychology and sociology" of those who report UFO sightings showed how completely Low misunderstood the Project when he wrote the memo.

 Final months

 Despite the withdrawal of NICAP from the Project, members of its Early Warning Network continued to report sightings to the investigators, as did journalists.